 “I would be lying if I didn’t admit I’m interested,” Ashley said.
 “But it’s none of my business.”
 Smiling, she added, “I better warn you though, I am, by nature, very nosey.
 I guess that’s where Olivia gets it from.”

 Diane said, “That’s okay.
-Homelessness is a mysterious thing because it occurs on the fringes of society, so I think it’s pretty common that people assume that if you are living on the street you must be an alcoholic or addicted to drugs.
+Homelessness is a mysterious thing because it occurs on the fringes of society, so I think it’s pretty common for people to assume that if you are living on the street you must be an alcoholic or addicted to drugs.
 Legal or illegal.
 But I’ve never taken an illegal drug in my life.
 However, I have been prescribed so many legal meds that I can’t begin to remember them all.
 Mostly antidepressants.”

 An alarm bell went off in Ashley’s mind.
 She did not want to jump to conclusions, but a mental health issue would explain a lot.